 Nigeria is a member of the African Development Bank.
 The primary objective of the African Development Bank is to encourage sustainable economic development and social progress in its regional member countries, thus contributing to poverty reduction.
-According to the African Development Bank, as of 31 December 2016, Nigeria holds the largest equity share in the African Development Bank and approximately 8.9 per cent. of voting power.
+According to the African Development Bank, as of 31 July 2018,

+Nigeria holds the largest equity share in the African Development Bank and approximately 8.6 per cent. of voting power.
 Nigeria has a permanent seat on the Board of the African Development Bank.
-According to the African Development Bank, as of October 2017, the African Development Bank had 17 ongoing projects in Nigeria, 11 approved projects and 12 pipeline projects in Nigeria.